hangify/Central/readme.md

 in this library; it is left entirely to the browser in terms of CSS's inline-block directive.

+Please note that this plugin is currently under development and should not be considered production-ready, yet.

 ## Questions

 Feel free to contact phil@hangify.com or dev@hangify.com with any questions.